SeedPuller/5Toman/README.md

 # About
-The story was began where i started to recieve 5000Toman for every help i do to people.
-So i wrote my first c++/qml application to take care of this people debts.
+The story began when i started to receive 5000Toman for every time i help people out. so i made my first c++/qml application to take care of peoples debts.